-YouTube’s in-app messaging and Community tab to make their way to YouTube TV, YouTube Music
+YouTube’s in-app messaging and Community tab may make their way to YouTube TV, YouTube Music

 Optimizely launches new tools to help companies manage thousands of web experiments

-YouTube is aiming to bring its set of social features, including the in-app messaging system and “Community” tab for creators, to its wider suite of apps.
+YouTube may bring its set of social features, including the in-app messaging system and “Community” tab for creators, to its wider suite of apps.
 Specifically, the company is interested in porting those features to its YouTube TV app aimed at cord cutters, as well as its Music app.

-The company won’t confirm a timeline in terms of when these features would launch, but it’s something that’s clearly at the forefront of YouTube’s product strategy.
+The company won’t confirm a timeline in terms of if or when these features would launch, but it’s something that’s clearly being thought about by YouTube product strategy.

-The move would help further differentiate YouTube’s over-the-top streaming service, YouTube TV, from competitors like Sling TV, Hulu Live TV, PlayStation Vue, and others.
-And it would allow the company to leverage its strengths in social to build out a larger platform that spans both web and mobile properties in order create a large, combined user base of people who stream media content on their devices.
+The move could help further differentiate YouTube’s over-the-top streaming service, YouTube TV, from competitors like Sling TV, Hulu Live TV, PlayStation Vue and others.
+And it would allow the company to leverage its strengths in social features to build out a larger platform that spans both web and mobile properties in order create a large, combined user base of people who stream media content on their devices.

-“People think about YouTube as this place where you play your favorite video content – and of course it is.
-But really what it is underneath is this kind of community that exits underneath between content creators and fans; and fans and fans,” said YouTube Chief Product Officer, Neal Mohan, in a conversation at CES where he talked about how he sees the potential for adding social features to more YouTube products.
+“People think about YouTube as this place where you play your favorite video content — and of course it is.
+But really what it is underneath is this kind of community that exists underneath between content creators and fans; and fans and fans,” said YouTube Chief Product Officer, Neal Mohan, in a conversation at CES where he talked about how he sees the potential for adding social features to more YouTube products.

 “We think that magic of YouTube that exists in the main experience can apply to YouTube TV experience as well,” he said.